dev-chain/chainid-explorer/README.md

     sudo pip install pycrypto

-MultiChain Compatibility
+ChainID Compatibility
 ------------------------

 The explorer currently supports MultiChain 1.0.x versions (since 1.0 alpha 29) and protocol versions up to `10009`, which is the default for MultiChain 1.0.x.
 You can check the protocol version of an existing chain using the `getinfo` command.

-**Note that this Explorer does not yet support MultiChain 2.0 preview releases.**
+**Note that this Explorer does not yet support ChainID 2.0 preview releases.**

 Installation
 ------------